leanprover/theorem_proving_in_lean4/type_classes.md

 # end Hidden
 ```

+BUGBUG: without reading inductive types I have no idea how to read this.
+After reading inductive types I still have no idea how to read this...

 Logically speaking, having an element ``t : Decidable p`` is stronger
 than having an element ``t : p ∨ ¬p``; it enables us to define values
 of an arbitrary type depending on the truth value of ``p``.
 For